Hima0X2/Manual_Testing/README.md

 # Manual_Testing

-This repository contains test cases,  mindmaps, bug reports, and test metrics for manual testing projects.
+This repository contains test cases and bug reports for manual testing projects.
 It serves as a comprehensive resource for manual testers to effectively plan, execute, and track their testing efforts.

 ## Table of Contents